aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 php@7.2   stopped
 ```

+The LaunchDaemons files are created under the home directory.

-On my machine, the actual full path of the LaunchDaemons files created for each version of the php-fpm service is:
+So on my machine, the actual full path of the LaunchDaemons files created for each version of the php-fpm service is:

 `/Users/aregsarkissian/Library/LaunchAgents/homebrew.mxcl.php.plist`
 `/Users/aregsarkissian/Library/LaunchAgents/homebrew.mxcl.php@7.2.plist`

-> Note: We can start or stop either version of php-fpm regardless of which installed version of PHP is configured as our current version.
+> Note: We can start or stop either version of php-fpm regardless of which installed version of PHP is configured as our current active version.
-So if we have both the latest version 7.3 and php 7.2 installed but we have configured version 7.3 to be our current active version, as described in the following sections, we can still run `sudo brew services start php@7.2` to run the 7.2 installed version.
+So for example if we have both the latest version v7.3 and v7.2 installed and we have configured version 7.3 to be our current active version, we can still run `sudo brew services start php@7.2` to run the 7.2 installed version.
-However it recommended to run the php-fpm version that matches your current active version .
-You can check the current active version by running `php -v`.
+However it recommended to run the php-fpm version that matches your current active version.
+You can determine the current active PHP version by running `php -v`.

 ## Installing older versions of PHP

-The installation steps for installing older versions of PHP is the same as installing the latest version of PHP except you need specify the PHP version number using the `@` symbol in the brew install command.
+The installation steps for installing older versions of PHP is the same as installing the latest version of PHP except you need specify the PHP version number using the `@` symbol in the `brew install` command.

 Assuming we have already installed the latest version 7.3 with `brew install php` we can also install the older version 7.2 as well by running:

 `brew install php@7.2`